Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Conclusion

+This performance is obtained with a ring-cavity finesse of $\mathcal{F}\simeq3.1\times10^{4}$ and a round-trip Gouy phase of $\psi\approx153^{\circ}$, which together provide a stable optical configuration suitable for low-frequency precision measurements.

+Our analysis shows that the detuning of the power-recycling cavity is the dominant parameter governing the low-frequency quantum-noise performance.
+An optimized power-recycling cavity detuning of $\phi_p=5^{\circ}$ effectively suppresses radiation-pressure noise and determines the overall quantum-noise floor.
+By contrast, the signal-recycling cavity detuning ($\phi_s=0^{\circ}$) mainly introduces an approximately uniform quadrature rotation and does not significantly improve the detector sensitivity.

+We further identify an optimal homodyne readout angle of $\zeta\simeq46^{\circ}$, which provides the best compromise between shot noise and radiation-pressure noise.
+The results highlight that simultaneous optimization of cavity detuning and homodyne readout is essential for realizing quantum-noise-limited performance in the sub-Hz frequency band.

-For the end test masses (ETMs), a target reflectivity of $R_{\mathrm{ETM}} = 99.9999\%$ is assumed.
-However, optical absorption in the coatings remains the dominant limitation to the overall sensitivity, particularly under cryogenic operation around 10~K. Further development of low-absorption dielectric materials such as SiN and SiON will therefore be indispensable for extending CHRONOS toward next-generation cryogenic detectors.
+For the end test masses, a reflectivity of $R_{\mathrm{ETM}}=99.9999\%$ is assumed throughout this study.
+Optical absorption in the mirror coatings remains one of the principal technical challenges, particularly for cryogenic operation around 10~K. Further developments of low-absorption coating materials such as SiN and SiON will therefore be important for extending CHRONOS toward future long-baseline cryogenic gravitational-wave detectors.

-The analysis also indicates that low-frequency optimization effectively mitigates radiation-pressure noise in the sub-hertz band, while alternative parameter configurations—through controlled changes in detuning and homodyne phase—could enhance sensitivity at higher frequencies.
-Auxiliary optical systems, including green-laser alignment and wavefront sensing, are crucial for maintaining mode matching and stable operation in this regime.
+The present study also indicates that the optimized optical configuration effectively suppresses radiation-pressure noise in the target frequency band while maintaining sufficient flexibility to tailor the detector response through cavity detuning and homodyne phase.
+In addition, auxiliary optical systems, including green-laser alignment and wavefront sensing, will play an important role in preserving high mode-matching efficiency and long-term operational stability.

-The 2.5~m CHRONOS interferometer thus serves as both a versatile testbed for precision quantum-noise studies and a practical platform for environmental-noise investigations.
-The system exhibits high optical stability ($\psi_{\mathrm{rt}} \approx 153^{\circ}$), large finesse ($\mathcal{F} \approx 3\times10^{4}$), and sub-hertz quantum-limited sensitivity of $3\times10^{-18}~\mathrm{Hz^{-1/2}}$ at 1~Hz.
-These results establish a solid foundation for scaling CHRONOS toward longer-baseline facilities, bridging laboratory-scale quantum optics with the development of next-generation sub-hertz gravitational-wave observatories.
+{ Beyond demonstrating the optical feasibility of the CHRONOS interferometer, the optimized design establishes its scientific potential in the largely unexplored sub-Hz frequency band.
+The projected sensitivity enables observations of intermediate-mass black-hole binaries with total masses of approximately $10^{2}$--$10^{5}\,M_{\odot}$, reaching a maximum detection distance of $\sim271\,\mathrm{Mpc}$ for binaries with total masses around $9\times10^{3}\,M_{\odot}$ (SNR = 1).
+For stochastic gravitational-wave backgrounds, the detector achieves its best power-integrated sensitivity of $\Omega_{\rm GW}\simeq4.7\times10^{-4}$ at approximately $2.15~\mathrm{Hz}$ after 10 years of observation.
+The same sensitivity also enables competitive tests of gravity, constraining Yukawa-type deviations from Newtonian gravity down to coupling strengths of $|\alpha|\sim2\times10^{-5}$ at an interaction length of $\lambda\sim13~\mathrm{m}$.